kotteletfisk/SS_OLA3/README.md

 We will add our current test pipeline (unit, integration, System, code coverage and performance testing), and add Spotbugs, stylechecking (lint) and SBOM.

+Performance testing is done in a containerized environment with Docker.

+We use a previous OLA we did in the Software Quality course, because it provides an example application, complete with unit- integration- and system tests that are veryfiable by Maven.

 ## Deliverables: